tig-foundation/tig-monorepo/experiments/cur_testbed/README.md

 ## C3 L40 run

-The repository `.c3` file points at `run_c3_7000.sh`.
-Submit with `c3 deploy` and retrieve the CSV, JSON, and portable PTX artifacts with `c3 pull <job-id>`.
-Environment variables corresponding to the command-line options are listed in the script.
-`run_c3_smoke.sh` selects a smaller 512x640 track for end-to-end validation.
+The repository `.c3` file points at `run_c3_8000_quality.sh`, which runs the production-design 8000x8000 polynomial benchmark with index-only solutions and verifier-computed fast U. Submit with `c3 deploy` and retrieve its JSON report and portable PTX with `c3 pull <job-id>`.
+The `run_c3_smoke.sh` and `run_c3_challenge_smoke.sh` scripts provide smaller end-to-end checks.

 The runner compiles the testbed kernel bundle from source for virtual architecture `compute_70`.
 This is forward-compatible PTX rather than an